top of page

 3. Horizon Academic Research Program (HARP)

-A standout among summer research programs for high school students, Spark SIP offers students the opportunity to learn from and connect with prominent industry professionals, while undertaking research in real-world settings through the internship program.
+A standout among summer research programs for high school students, Spark SIP offers students the opportunity to learn from industry professionals while undertaking research in real-world settings through the internship program.
 As one of the top summer research programs for high school students, Spark SIP requires a student to be able to work full-time (30-40 hours per work) for 8-12 weeks throughout the summer to be eligible to participate.
-The program offers a maximum stipend of $500, it provides a valuable opportunity to gain hands-on experience in the tech industry, making it a great option when exploring summer research programs for high school students.
+The program offers a maximum stipend of $500, and it provides a valuable opportunity to gain hands-on experience in the tech industry, making it a great option when exploring summer research programs for high school students.

 Cost: None

 RSI is widely regarded as one of the most selective summer research programs for high school students in STEM.
 This program, hosted jointly by MIT and CEE, accepts about 80 students each year, making it one of the top choices for students seeking summer research programs for high school students.
-In the program, students work with a Boston-based researcher on an independent project, offering an immersive and hands-on experience similar to other elite summer research programs for high school students.
-At the end of the program, students then present their research to the broader community in a conference style, a hallmark of many leading summer research programs for high school students.
-In 2019, there were about 1600 applicants for 80 spots or around a 5% acceptance rate further cements its reputation as one of the most competitive summer research programs for high school students.
+In the program, students work with a researcher on an independent project, gaining an immersive and hands-on experience.
+At the end of the program, students present their research to the broader community in a conference.
+In 2019, there were about 1600 applicants for 80 spots, or around a 5% acceptance rate.

 Cost: None